-Street vendors: Medellín, Tirana, Johannesburg, Yogyakarta
+Street Vendors: Medellín, Tirana, Johannesburg, Yogyakarta

-The films about the wondrous world of the urban micro economy and resourcefulness in the public domain in Medellín (the episode Calle), Tirana (Rruga), Johannesburg (Street) and Yogyakarta (Jalan) can be presented next to each other as a four-channel video installation with one soundtrack, or separately as a single screen work.
-Each film lasts half an hour and all films start at beginning of the day and end at approximately the same time.
+The installation shows the wondrous world of the urban micro economy and resourcefulness in the public domain without any voice-over, dialogue or explanation.
+The four films from Medellín (the episode Calle), Tirana (Rruga), Johannesburg (Street) and Yogyakarta (Jalan) are presented next to each other as a four-channel video installation with one 5.1 surround soundtrack, but can be viewed separately as a single screen film with stereo sound as well.
+Each film lasts half an hour and all films start at the crack of dawn and end at approximately the same time of the day.

-Su Tomesen, August 2020
+Su Tomesen, October 2021